allthroughthenight/allthroughthenight.github.io/_drafts/2021-01-10-what-i-ve-learned-in-2020.md

 >
 > \- Abraham Maslow

+[elsamuko/Shirt-without-Stripes](https://github.com/elsamuko/Shirt-without-Stripes): A collection of search result that show "shirts with stripes" when queried with "shirts without stripes".

 [LEGO blocks and organ transplants](https://www.johndcook.com/blog/2011/02/03/lego-blocks-and-organ-transplants/):
 > "Integrating two software systems is usually more like performing a heart transplant than snapping together LEGO blocks.
 It can be done—if there’s a close enough match and the people doing it have enough skill—but the pieces don’t fit together trivially.
 And failure may not be immediately obvious; it may take a while to see signs of rejection."
 >